lanl-aea/waves/docs/waves_quickstart.rst

 .. note::

-   If you do not have access to the `WAVES-EABM`_ directory of the `WAVES`_, the Abaqus solver files can be found in the :ref:`eabm_input_files` appendix.
+   If you do not have access to the `WAVES-EABM`_ directory of the `WAVES`_, the Abaqus source files can be found in the :ref:`eabm_input_files` appendix.

 ***************
 SConstruct File